DevOpsWithDheeraj/AWS-Basics-to-Advanced/AWS-Application-Integration-Services/README.md

 ## 4. Amazon EventBridge

 **Description:**
-EventBridge is a **serverless event bus** that enables event-driven communication between AWS services, SaaS applications, and custom apps.
+Amazon EventBridge is a serverless event bus service that helps different AWS services and applications communicate with each other using events.

+In simple words:
+👉 Something happens → an event is generated → EventBridge routes it to the right service automatically

+You don’t need to manage servers, polling, or complex integrations.

 **Key Features:**